Phoenix STS Logo

 Test Your Evacuation Capability Under Realistic Conditions

-Phoenix STS delivers independently assessed compartment fire evacuation drills at your facility using rescue manikins, smoke simulators, and portable fire extinguishers.
-Our qualified assessors test your staff's ability to evacuate residents safely within required timeframes.
-Each drill cycle averages 30-40 minutes, with a full-day session yielding 8-10 drills.
-Two qualified assessors attend every session for precise timing and comprehensive documentation using ASET (Available Safe Egress Time) and RSET (Required Safe Egress Time) benchmarks.
+Phoenix STS delivers independently assessed compartment fire evacuation drills at your facility.
+We bring rescue manikins, smoke simulators, and portable fire extinguishers.
+Our qualified assessors test whether your staff can evacuate residents safely within the required time.
+Each drill cycle averages 30-40 minutes, and a full-day session yields 8-10 drills.
+Two qualified assessors attend every session.
+They time each drill precisely and document it against ASET (Available Safe Egress Time) and RSET (Required Safe Egress Time) benchmarks.

 Why Compartment Fire Evacuation Drills Matter